MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-3-c4373.md

 ## Remarks

 Your application contains a method in a derived class that overrides a virtual method in a base class.
 The parameters in the overriding method differ by a [`const`](../../cpp/const-cpp.md) or [`volatile`](../../cpp/volatile-cpp.md) qualifier from the parameters of the virtual method.

-Versions of the compiler prior to Visual Studio 2008 bind the function to the method in the base class, then issue a warning message.
+Prior to Visual Studio 2008, the compiler would bind the function to the method in the base class.
 Later versions of the compiler ignore the **`const`** or **`volatile`** qualifier, bind the function to the method in the derived class, then issue warning **C4373**.
 The latter behavior conforms to the C++ standard.

 ## Example